Skip to main content

 Frequently asked questions

 EagleBank allows checking, savings, money market, and CD accounts to be retitled to a revocable living trust.
-Schedule an appointment by calling 301.986.1800 or 877.575.3245 and visit any EagleBank branch with the Certificate of Trust or complete trust agreement, government-issued photo ID for all trustees, and the trust's tax identification number (typically the grantor's SSN for a revocable trust; an EIN for irrevocable trusts).
-A banker will review the documents, verify trustee authority, and have you sign new signature cards under the trust name.
-IRAs cannot be retitled to a trust but can name a trust as beneficiary.
+Call 301.986.1800 or 877.575.3245 to schedule an appointment, then visit a branch with the Certificate of Trust or the complete trust agreement, government-issued photo ID for every trustee, and the trust tax identification number (usually the grantor's SSN for a revocable trust; an EIN for an irrevocable trust).
+A banker reviews the trust, verifies trustee authority, and has you sign new signature cards in the trust name.
+EagleBank is a Maryland chartered commercial bank, not a trust company — it will hold accounts titled to your trust, but it will not serve as your trustee.
+IRAs cannot be retitled to a trust; name the trust as beneficiary instead.

 Sources